anikitenko/mantl-apps/Terrasort-INSTRUCTIONS-MANTL.md

 ## Prerequisites

 * Login to a cluster and create a directory for jar files.
-Here is an example for Lambda cluster:
+Here is an example for MANTL cluster:

 ```
 git clone https://github.com/CiscoCloud/mantl-apps